Here at CF, we fill our posts with links to our favorite fashion finds. For me, these links often create the irresistible urge to online shop.

 1. Create an email account just for mailing lists.

 The best way to stay up-to-date on special deals and offers from all of your favorite stores is to put yourself on their mailing lists.

-My solution was to create a free Yahoo! account, which I use strictly on shopping sites.
+My solution was to create a free Gmail account, which I use strictly on shopping sites.
 Then, when I’m in the mood to online shop, I can scroll through that mailbox and see any offers currently available.
-Best of all, it keeps my regular email clean and organized.

 2. Do lots of searching.

 Perhaps one of the biggest benefits of online shopping is that you can compare similar items at many different stores to find the best bargain.